 Hey, I’m a planner but this still happens to me!
 It’s 4:30 and I open the fridge to make dinner and *duh* I forgot to take out the chicken to thaw.
 The ravenous octogenarians (my folks, or maybe for you, it’s your kids; I’ve been there, too…) and are emitting hangry noises, circling like sharks ready for the kill.

 Enter the Instant Pot!
 And Instant Pot Chicken Tinga.
 Seriously, you can take that bone-in chicken from a frozen block to done in about 15 minutes + the heat up and release.
-(That heat up and release took about 14 minutes.)
+(That heat up and release took about 14 minutes, total.)
 Then you’ll need a few more minutes to shred the chicken into the flavorful sauce and dinner is on the table.

 And Chicken Tinga is not just any old last-minute chicken dinner that looks (and maybe tastes) like it was tossed together last-minute.
 Chicken Tinga is a luscious tangle of seriously delish, slightly smoky, slightly spicy, luscious shredded chicken.
 It’s just about addictive and so very versatile.

 And that Chicken Tinga is the base for tacos, hard or soft, tostados, burritos, chimichangas or any other South of the border specialty you’d like to make.
 Maybe you want to stuff a sweet potato with it, or maybe even a chili rellano like my Chipotle Chicken Stuffed Poblanos with Rajas Sauce.
 You’ll find a zillion ways to use this Mexican Style Chicken.

 I have a great recipe already for Chicken Tinga on my blog, but I’m really loving this adaptation for the Instant Pot.
 In the spirit of getting dinner on the table in a flash, I’ve really streamlined the prep and cooking – but let that be our little secret, because everyone will think you slaved over this!